MomoDaDev/MomoDaDev/README.md

 - 👀 I’m interested in Coding, Beach Volleyball & Working out ... interesting combo, I know ...
 - 🌱 I’m currently learning more about Machine Learning and Blockchain Development
 - 💞️ If you want me to contribute to a project notify me! (very appreciated🤗)
-- 📫 How to reach me: moritz.troestl@gmail.com or DM me on Instagram: @moritz_troestl_
+- 📫 How to reach me: moritz.troestl@proton.me or DM me on Instagram: @moritz_troestl_

 <!---
 MomoDaDev/MomoDaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.